Subhas Chandra Bose's plunge into Indian politics - Non Cooperation

 To further consolidate his position C.R Das took up the challenge headlong and did a whirlwind tour of South India, then considered as the bastion of Congress, in 1923.
 He received an overwhelming response.
 In the different provinces of India including that of Bengal the Congress and the Swarajists had become bitter rivals.
 This had caused great damage to the National cause.
 In 1923 under Maulana Abul Kalam Azad a special session of the Congress was held in Delhi.
 A compromise was worked out and Congressmen were allowed to contest elections of the councils and the position of the Swarajists was almost accepted, although Congress distanced itself as an organization from contesting elections.
 In the all India elections that followed, Swarajists displayed a wonderful performance, by either becoming the strongest opposition or winning the majority, esp. in that of Bengal and Central Provinces.
 In the local body elections of the United Provinces, the party did remarkably well under the stewardship of Motilal Nehru.

 Subhas's reputation as a leader at such a young age could be gauged from the fact that he was invited to the fourth Congress of the Communist International in Moscow in 1922.
 However the police confiscated the communication and thus prevented him from attending.
-In 1924 Swarajists scored a massive victory in the Calcutta Corporation election and came into control of the Corporation. several Muslims won on Swarajist ticket even though elections were held on the basis of a separate electorate.
-Chittaranjan Das became the mayor of Calcutta and Saheed Suhrawardi the deputy Mayor.
+In 1924 Swarajists scored a massive victory in the Calcutta Corporation election and came into control of the Corporation. several Muslims won on Swarajist ticket even though the elections were held on the basis of a separate electorate.
+Chittaranjan Das became the mayor of Calcutta and Suhrawardi the deputy Mayor.
 Subhas was appointed as the Chief Executive Officer on April 24, 1924 and he was in this post till his arrest on Oct 25, 1924.
 Under the new administration several new initiatives were taken like giving milk to the poorest, setting up education facilities, esp. primary schools, setting up dispensaries, maintaining civic facilities, ensuring cleanliness of streets etc. Subhas himself took the lead and soon earned reputation as an able administrator.
 He reduced his salary from Rs 3000 to Rs 1500 saying that he did not need more than that.
 He used to sponsor the education of needy students with the remaining amount.
-All the parks and streets were named after national leaders.
+All the parks and the streets were named after national leaders.
 No respect was to be paid to the British officials but only to the Nationalist leaders.
 All the employees were supposed to wear Khadi garments (Khaddar).
-All these activities were not to the liking of the Government who was least bothered about people's welfare.
+Government who was least bothered about people's welfare, obviously resented these measures.
 The objective of the Corporation was outlined by the Mayor Chittaranjan Das, to improve the living conditions of the poor by providing them better healthcare and conditions of living.
 Subhas wanted to give a practical shape to this idea.

 Deshbandhu Chittaranjan Das, who renounced everything for the sake of the country and his worthy spouse Basanti Devi, who was the first to go to jail while volunteering for the Non Cooperation Movement.
 Deshbandhu was the first leader to send his own family members to prison to set an example to the people of nobility and sacrifice